zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 Because of this lack of ownership and attribution, economic theory tells us that large public datasets are *massively underproduced*.
 To produce the socially optimal amount of data, every time you write a Wikipedia entry or write an answer on Stack Overflow, you should earn royalties equal to the expected improvement of all the models trained on what you wrote, multiplied by the value of that improvement to all the users of those models.

-*Measuring the impact of a dataset // Data Nutrition*
+## Measuring the impact of a dataset
+**Your calorie values may be higher or lower depending on your data needs**

 How should we think about the value of an individual Wikipedia entry, or of the Wikipedia corpus as a whole?